SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

 ##### Receive the message

-Transactions from Optimism to Ethereum are not accepted immediately, because we need to wait [to make sure there are no successful challenges](https://community.optimism.io/docs/how-optimism-works/#fault-proofs).
+Transactions from Rollux to Syscoin are not accepted immediately, because we need to wait [to make sure there are no successful challenges](https://community.optimism.io/docs/how-optimism-works/#fault-proofs).
-Once the fault challenge period is over (ten seconds on Goerli, seven days on the production network) it is necessary to claim the transaction on L1.
+Once the fault challenge period is over (ten seconds on Rollux Tanenbaum, seven days on the production network) it is necessary to claim the transaction on L1.
 This is a complex process that requires a [Merkle proof](https://medium.com/crypto-0-nite/merkle-proofs-explained-6dd429623dc5).
 You can do it using [the Optimism SDK](https://www.npmjs.com/package/@eth-optimism/sdk).